kse-ua-programming-concepts/additional-op-3-spotify/README.md

-# additional-op-3-spotify_analyze

-Tasks:
+Spotify Analysis
+Overview
+This repository contains Python scripts for analyzing the Spotify Top Tracks dataset (2023).
+The dataset includes information about various tracks, such as artist name, track title, release date, genres, danceability, valence, energy, and more.

+Tasks
+Average Danceability:

-- find the average value of the danceability of the tracks;
+Find the average value of the danceability of the tracks.
+Release Date Difference:

-- find the difference in days between the release dates of the most and least popular tracks (look at popularity);
+Find the difference in days between the release dates of the most and least popular tracks (based on popularity).
+Top Three Genres:

-- find which three genres occur most often in the dataset;
+Identify the three genres that occur most frequently in the dataset.
+Average Liveliness with Energy Criteria:

-- find the average value of liveliness for tracks where energy is greater than 0.5;
+Find the average value of liveliness for tracks where energy is greater than 0.5.
+Recurring Artists and Song Titles:

-- find artists whose tracks appear more than once in the list.
-Display artists and song titles
+Identify artists whose tracks appear more than once in the list.
+Display artists and song titles for the recurring tracks.
+Dataset

-More information about dataset - https://www.kaggle.com/datasets/yukawithdata/spotify-top-tracks-2023
+More information about the dataset, including attribute descriptions, can be found here.

 Attribute Descriptions:
 artist_name: the artist name
 track_name: the title of the track
-is_explicit: Indicates whether the track contains explicit content
+is_explicit: indicates whether the track contains explicit content
-album_release_date: The date when the track was released
+album_release_date: the date when the track was released
-genres: A list of genres associated with the track's artist(s)
+genres: a list of genres associated with the track's artist(s)
-danceability: A measure from 0.0 to 1.0 indicating how suitable a track is for dancing based on a combination of musical elements
+danceability: a measure from 0.0 to 1.0 indicating how suitable a track is for dancing based on a combination of musical elements
-valence: A measure from 0.0 to 1.0 indicating the musical positiveness conveyed by a track
+valence: a measure from 0.0 to 1.0 indicating the musical positiveness conveyed by a track
-energy: A measure from 0.0 to 1.0 representing a perceptual measure of intensity and activity
+energy: a measure from 0.0 to 1.0 representing a perceptual measure of intensity and activity
-loudness: The overall loudness of a track in decibels (dB)
+loudness: the overall loudness of a track in decibels (dB)
-acousticness: A measure from 0.0 to 1.0 whether the track is acoustic.
+acousticness: a measure from 0.0 to 1.0 whether the track is acoustic.
-instrumentalness: Predicts whether a track contains no vocals
+instrumentalness: predicts whether a track contains no vocals
-liveness: Detects the presence of an audience in the recordings
+liveness: detects the presence of an audience in the recordings
-speechiness: Detects the presence of spoken words in a track
+speechiness: detects the presence of spoken words in a track
-key: The key the track is in.
+key: the key the track is in.
 Integers map to pitches using standard Pitch Class notation.
-tempo: The overall estimated tempo of a track in beats per minute (BPM)
+tempo: the overall estimated tempo of a track in beats per minute (BPM)
-mode: Modality of the track
+mode: modality of the track
-duration_ms: The length of the track in milliseconds
+duration_ms: the length of the track in milliseconds
-time_signature: An estimated overall time signature of a track
+time_signature: an estimated overall time signature of a track
-popularity: A score between 0 and 100, with 100 being the most popular
+popularity: a score between 0 and 100, with 100 being the most popular